joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 > You may need to act if you do any of the following:
 > - supply packaged goods to the UK market under your own brand
 > - package goods for another UK organisation
-> - use ‘transit packaging’ to protect goods during transport so they can be sold to UK consumers
+> - use tertiary or ‘transit packaging’ to protect goods during transport so they can be sold to UK consumers
 > - import products in packaging
 > - own an online marketplace
 > - hire or loan out reusable packaging